 After that, restart your Mac to allow these deleted PLIST files to be automatically recreated.
 Now, check if your keyboard acts well now.

-Delete the recently installed third-party software
+Mac keyboard not working: Delete the recently installed third-party apps

 Some third-party apps can make conflicts with your Mac, making your Mac keeps crashing or the keyboard not working.

 If you want to clear out that if the third-party apps interfere with your use of the keyboard, try to uninstall these apps from your Mac.

 If you've tried the all way above even having changed a keyboard, the keyboard still not working at the login screen or during Mac startup.
 You should consider if the bugs of the current macOS version lead to this issue.